Astros vs. Phillies Player Props Betting Odds

 Tucker Stats

-- Tucker has 26 hits with three doubles, five home runs, 19 walks and 19 RBI.
-He's also stolen five bases.
+- Tucker has recorded 26 hits with three doubles, five home runs and 19 walks.
+He has driven in 19 runs with five stolen bases.

 Tucker Recent Games